 In November 2020, the European Union allocated over €2.3 million as an immediate response to typhoons Goni and Vamco that struck the Philippines in quick successions.
 The funding provides shelter, food, health care and access to clean water, safe sanitation and good hygiene to those most affected.

 In response to the Taal volcanic eruption in January 2020, the European Union allocated €750,000 to provide shelter, access to clean water, good hygiene practices and sanitation facilities, child protection and psychological support.

 As an immediate response to earthquakes in Mindanao in October 2019, the EU allocated €500,000 to deliver crucial assistance to the most affected families in the worst hit provinces of Davao del Sur and North Cotabato.
 EU humanitarian funding provided emergency shelter, food, clean water, psychosocial support and other vital aid to the most vulnerable and marginalised groups, including female-headed households, people with disabilities and indigenous people.

-For 2018-2019, the Commission is providing €1 million to enhance disaster resilience of local government and impoverished families living in high-risk urban areas in Metro Manila, through a series of activities such as local capacity building, early warning systems, education, public awareness campaigns and resilience livelihood planning.
+To reduce the impact of natural hazards and strengthen the capacities of communities to prepare for future events, the EU’s disaster preparedness programme was set up in 1996.
+Current activities focus on enhancing disaster resilience of local government units and impoverished families living in high-risk urban areas in Metro Manila, through a series of activities such as local capacity building, early warning systems, education, public awareness campaigns and resilience livelihood planning.